-This lock is a bit heavy and can be a little more difficult to carry with you.
-However, the u-lock itself can be used separately from the cable, which can also be used with other u-locks.
+It is a bit heavy and can be a little more difficult to carry with you.
+However, the u-model itself can be used separately from the cable, which can also be used with other models.

 Our Evaluation Criteria

-We chose each of the bike locks on this list according to their sold secure rating, how easy they are to transport, the locking mechanism, and any extra features they offer the user.
-Below we delve into each of these criteria, explaining each one and why we think it defines the locks we chose.
-We hope that you can use these metrics to get a better understanding of what to look for in a quality bike lock, helping you to make a confident and competent buying choice in the future.
+We chose each of the products on this list according to their sold secure rating, how easy they are to transport, the mechanism, and any extra features they offer the user.
+Below we delve into each of these criteria, explaining each one and why we think it defines the models we chose.
+We hope that you can use these metrics to get a better understanding of what to look for in a quality product, helping you to make a confident and competent buying choice in the future.

 Sold Secure Rating

 What exactly does this rating mean and where does it come from?
-Sold Secure is a non-profit from the UK that tests bike locks to help users choose a lock that’s right for their needs.
-It’s not always easy to determine the difference in security from one bike lock to another, so Sold Secure helps with that process.
+Sold Secure is a non-profit from the UK that tests bicycle locks to help users choose a model that’s right for their needs.
+It’s not always easy to determine the difference in security from one product to another, so Sold Secure helps with that process.
 There are three security classifications: Gold, Silver, and Bronze.
-Of course, no bike lock is indestructible.
-However, the most secure locks will take more time and effort to cut or break through.
-Gold rated locks are best for high crime areas since they are the strongest and most secure.
-Silver rated locks are usually less expensive and are better suited to lower crime areas or for bikes that are less pricey, to begin with.
-Bronze level locks are meant to keep a bike secure for quick stop-ins to stores or for very low crime areas where the possibility of your bike getting stolen is low.
-On our list, you’ll find mostly Gold and Silver-rated locks.
-Some locks on the list do not have a Sold Secure Rating.
-These locks tend to be very inexpensive and are appropriate for cheap bikes or low crime areas.
+Of course, no brand is indestructible.
+However, the most secure options will take more time and effort to cut or break through.
+Gold rated ones are best for high crime areas since they are the strongest and most secure.
+Silver rated are usually less expensive and are better suited to lower crime areas or for bicycles that are less pricey, to begin with.
+Bronze level are meant to keep a bicycle secure for quick stop-ins to stores or for very low crime areas where the possibility of your bicycle getting stolen is low.
+On our list, you’ll find mostly Gold and Silver-rated models.
+Some on the list do not have a Sold Secure Rating.
+These tend to be very inexpensive and are appropriate for cheap bicycles or low crime areas.
 They were chosen because of high ratings from consumers.

-If you’re riding somewhere and locking up your bike, you need to carry your lock with you so portability definitely comes into play.
-Smaller more compact locks are easy to store away, as are folding locks, but most secure bike locks tend to be fairly heavy.
-The tougher it is to get that bike lock open, the heavier it’s going to be.
-Some bike locks come with mounts so you can attach them right to your bike without needing to make space in your bag.
-Consider the bag you usually bike with and whether you have space to fit your new bike lock.
+If you’re riding somewhere and securing your bicycle, you need to carry your lock with you so portability definitely comes into play.
+Smaller more compact ones are easy to store away, as are folding options, but the most secure ones tend to be fairly heavy.
+The tougher it is to get it open, the heavier it’s going to be.
+Some come with mounts so you can attach them right to your bicycle without needing to make space in your bag.
+Consider the bag you usually ride with and whether you have space to fit your new purchase.

-There are a few kinds of locking mechanisms.
-On this list, you’ll find that key locks make up the majority of the bike locks.
-If you choose a key lock, you need to be mindful to have your key on you at all times which some may find annoying but key locks are a good choice because they’re quite tough to crack.
-Modern key bike locks are almost impossible for lock pickers to get into and if they do, it’ll take them a while before they can pick the lock successfully.
-The list also features two types of combination locks.
+There are a few kinds of mechanisms.
+On this list, you’ll find that key models make up the majority.
+If you choose a key option, you need to be mindful to have your key on you at all times which some may find annoying but key models are a good choice because they’re quite tough to crack.
+Modern key models are almost impossible for pickers to get into and if they do, it’ll take them a while before they can pick the lock successfully.
+The list also features two types of combination models.
 One uses digits and the other requires the user to remember a 4-letter word.
-Most combination locks require either 4 or 5-digits.
-They’re easier to figure out than a lock that needs a key so, in terms of security, they’re a downgrade.
+Most combination models require either 4 or 5-digits.
+They’re easier to figure out than a model that needs a key so, in terms of security, they’re a downgrade.

-What kinds of extra features might you want to consider when it comes to a bike lock?
-A lock should be covered or have a finish to ensure it doesn’t scratch up your bike.
-Some locks also come with extra keys or a key replacement program in case you misplace or lose yours.
-Expensive heavy duty locks come with warranty and guarantee programs.
-If your bike gets stolen there’s a process to go through to claim some of the cost.
-If this interests you, check out the bike lock company’s website to see what the rules and limitations are.
+What kinds of extra features might you want to consider?
+A lock should be covered or have a finish to ensure it doesn’t scratch up your bicycle.
+Some options also come with extra keys or a key replacement program in case you misplace or lose yours.
+Expensive heavy duty ones come with warranty and guarantee programs.
+If your bicycle gets stolen there’s a process to go through to claim some of the cost.
+If this interests you, check out the company’s website to see what the rules and limitations are.

-Here are a few other things to know and keep in mind when choosing a new lock for your bike.
+Here are a few other things to know and keep in mind when choosing a new product.

 Type of Lock

-There are a few main types of bike locks that you’ll find on this list and for sale.
-A u-lock is one of the most popular, and for good reason, they’re usually made of super-strong materials that are way tougher to get through even with high-quality tools used by thieves.
-The shape makes it easy to secure a bike so that little room is left which means thieves can’t easily get leverage to break the lock.
-They are, however, more expensive than other kinds of locks.
+There are a few main types that you’ll find on this list and for sale.
+A u-model is one of the most popular, and for good reason, they’re usually made of super-strong materials that are way tougher to get through even with high-quality tools used by thieves.
+The shape makes it easy to secure a bicycle so that little room is left which means thieves can’t easily get leverage to break the seal.
+They are, however, more expensive than other models.
 But if you want the most protection, they’re your best bet.
-Most u-lock require keys to open.
-Chain locks and cable locks are easier to use since they aren’t rigidly formed like a u-lock.
-This makes it easier to quickly lock up a bike to virtually anything.
-Cable locks are lighter while chain locks can get pretty cumbersome to carry.
+Most u-models require keys to open.
+Chain and cable models are easier to use since they aren’t rigidly formed like a u-form.
+This makes it easier to quickly secure a bicycle to virtually anything.
+Cable ones are lighter while chain locks can get pretty cumbersome to carry.
 Both are secure options but it’s not super tough to break through especially for the determined thief.
-A foldable lock is a newer kind of lock that is great for storing and transporting.
-Like cable and chain locks, they’re less secure.
+A foldable model is a newer kind that is great for storing and transporting.
+Like cable and chain models, they’re less secure.

-Where you ride and lock up your bike matters.
-If you’re locking up your bike in an area with a lot of people, many other bikes, and cameras, it’s unlikely that a thief will choose to steal your bike.
+Where you ride your bicycle matters.
+If you’re securing your bicycle in an area with a lot of people, many other bicycles, and cameras, it’s unlikely that a thief will choose to steal your bicycle.
 That is unless you make it easy for them.
-Most bike thieves aren’t looking to spend a lot of time to steal a bike.
+Most thieves aren’t looking to spend a lot of time to steal a bicycle.
 The longer it takes, the higher the chance that they’ll get caught doing so.
-They’ll target the easiest mark right off the bat, so don’t make it your bike.
-High crime areas require the most secure bike locks while you can get away with a less expensive lock if you live in a non-metropolitan, safe neighborhood.
+They’ll target the easiest mark right off the bat, so don’t make it your bicycle.
+High crime areas require the most secure protection while you can get away with less expensive options if you live in a non-metropolitan, safe neighborhood.

 Properly Locking Up Your Bike

-Badly locking up your bike can be just as bad as forgetting to lock it at all.
-There are countless cyclists out there who are still kicking themselves for only choosing to secure and lock up their front wheel.
-A thief can easily remove the wheel and make off with the rest of the bike.
-If you’re really concerned about bike thievery, wrap your lock around both your frame and wheel.
-You can even use more than one lock to really deter thieves.
-Avoid locking up your bike in an area that’s dark and away from everyone else.
-Not only is it unsafe for your bike (a thief can work away at your lock without being interrupted), it’s not exactly safe for you either when you come back to your bike later.
-In a sea of other bikes, choose a spot to lock up that’s next to a nice expensive bike or, at least, one that’s nicer than yours.
+Badly securing your bicycle can be just as bad as forgetting to lock it at all.
+There are countless cyclists out there who are still kicking themselves for only choosing to secure their front wheel.
+A thief can easily remove the wheel and make off with the rest of the bicycle.
+If you’re really concerned about thievery, wrap your lock around both your frame and wheel.
+You can even use more than one to really deter thieves.
+Avoid securing your bicycle in an area that’s dark and away from everyone else.
+Not only is it unsafe for your bicycle (a thief can work away at your lock without being interrupted), it’s not exactly safe for you either when you come back to your bicycle later.
+In a sea of other bicycles, choose a spot to secure your bicycle to that’s next to a nice expensive bicycle or, at least, one that’s nicer than yours.
 Thieves want either an easy target or an expensive one.

-Not every bike accessory should be chosen according to price but with bike locks, more expensive usually means more secure.
-If you’re not sure which option to choose, think about how much you paid for your bike.
-Are you willing to skimp on the cost of a bike lock and lose out on the money you paid for your bike if it gets stolen?
+Not every bicycle accessory should be chosen according to price but with bicycle locks, more expensive usually means more secure.
+If you’re not sure which option to choose, think about how much you paid for your bicycle.
+Are you willing to skimp on the cost and lose out on the money you paid for your bicycle if it gets stolen?
 If the answer is yes, then by all means, go for an inexpensive option.
-But if you paid good money for your bike and appreciate its value, go with the pricier lock.
+But if you paid good money for your bicycle and appreciate its value, go with the pricier model.

-Q. I have a really expensive road bike.
+Q. I have a really expensive road bicycle.
 How can I keep it safe from thieves?

-A. Even the most intense bike lock can’t keep your bike safe from determined criminals.
-If you have a particularly expensive road bike you may want to consider purchasing a second-hand bike for commuting so you don’t have to worry all day while your pricey ride is sitting vulnerable at the bus or train station.
+A. Even the most intense bicycle model can’t keep your bicycle safe from determined criminals.
+If you have a particularly expensive road bicycle you may want to consider purchasing a second-hand bicycle for commuting so you don’t have to worry all day while your pricey ride is sitting vulnerable at the bus or train station.

-Q. Do I really need a bike lock?
-I don’t live in a big city and don’t leave my bike unattended very long.
+Q. Do I really need a bicycle lock?
+I don’t live in a big city and don’t leave my bicycle unattended very long.

-A. It’s your call, but an unlocked bike to a bike thief is easy prey.
-It takes less than a minute to grab your unsecured bike.
+A. It’s your call, but an unlocked bicycle to a bicycle thief is easy prey.
+It takes less than a minute to grab your unsecured bicycle.
 Honestly, better to secure it just in case.

-Q. If all bikes locks can be broken into, what makes one more secure than another?
+Q. If all bicycle locks can be broken into, what makes one more secure than another?

-A. More secure locks are thicker and made of stronger materials.
+A. More secure options are thicker and made of stronger materials.
 This doesn’t mean they’re indestructible but it does mean it takes way longer for a thief to break them.

 Q. What about those new fancy WiFi enabled locks?

-A: If you’re looking for cool new tech options, WiFi locks may not be the way to go.
-They’re pricey and aren’t as secure as a u-lock.
+A: If you’re looking for cool new tech options, WiFi models may not be the way to go.
+They’re pricey and aren’t as secure as a u-model.
 There are other gadgets that might be more useful, however.
-Motion sensing alarms and GPS trackers might be helpful for keeping track of your bike, especially if you live somewhere more secluded.
-Also, consider the tech you already have and how that may increase the chances your bike will be stolen.
+Motion sensing alarms and GPS trackers might be helpful for keeping track of your bicycle, especially if you live somewhere more secluded.
+Also, consider the tech you already have and how that may increase the chances your bicycle will be stolen.
 Some fitness trackers are great for connecting with other cyclists and showing off mileage and routes, but they can also make you a target.
 Check your privacy settings and see if the apps you’re using have security options to keep your workplace and home address hidden.

 Q. What else can I do to make sure my bike doesn’t get stolen?

 A: It is definitely better to take preventative measures when it comes to bike theft.
 The likelihood that you’ll recover your bike is very small after it gets stolen, so make sure you do everything you can to prevent it before it happens.
 A bike lock is a good first line of defense.
-Invest in a quality lock and try to make a habit of always locking up your bike using the frame and the wheels, if the lock allows.
+Invest in a quality product and try to make a habit of always securing your bike using the frame and the wheels.
 This will discourage people from dissembling the bike for easy access.
 In this same line of thinking, be aware of other custom components and how easy they are to remove or take.
 Consider anti-theft bolts.